St. Mary's Episcopal Church

 • Contact

-The mission of St. Mary's is to unite all people into a relationship with God and each other in Christ.
+The mission of St. Mary's is to invite all people into a relationship with God and each other in Christ.

 We welcome all friends and visitors to worship with us during our Sunday morning service or any of our special services.
 St. Mary’s is “The Mustard Seed Church,” where out of a small number, great things will grow for the glory of God.

-If you would like to receive more information about life within our community, please visit us during our Sunday Worship or Holy Week services.
+If you would like to receive more information about life within our community, please visit us during our Sunday Worship..
 You can also contact the church office using the email button or calling the church at 979-345-3456.
 We would love to hear from you.

 Email St. Mary's